 Family background factors.
 The analysis of the entire French sample covering all age cohorts according to the characteristics of the respondents' family background, when they were at the age of fourteen, reveals that there are two major factors that have a long-term impact on the attainment of tertiary education in France: father's education and mother's education.
-On the other hand, the effect of mother's occupation did not prove to be important in any of the six historical periods and the effect of father's occupation was important only in the 1970s and even then it was overshadowed by the remaining family background factors.
+On the other hand, the effect of mother's occupation did not prove to be important in any of the six historical periods, and the effect of father's occupation has become important only in the last decade.

 In the 1950s father's education had the most important impact.
-Children of fathers with the highest level of educational attainment had even more than five times higher chances of achieving tertiary education in that time as compared to children of fathers with the lowest level of educational attainment.
-In the next three decades (from the 1950s to the 1980s) the level of this effect decreased almost to a half (and it was exceeded then by the level of mother's education effect); however, as early as the following decade it returned again to its climax from the 1950s.
+Children of fathers with the highest level of educational attainment had even six times higher chances of achieving tertiary education in that time as compared to children of fathers with the lowest level of educational attainment.
+In the next decades the level of this effect decreased almost to a half (and was exceeded then by the level of mother's education effect), afterwards it has fluctuated.
 At present the effect of father's education is weakened again and the second important factor, in the long term, comes to the fore-mother's education.

-The impact of mother's education at first increased from the 1950s to the 1970s, children of mothers with the highest level of educational attainment had at first about three times higher and later even six times higher chances of achieving tertiary education in that time as compared to children of mothers with the lowest level of educational attainment.
-Although from the 1970s to the present the effect of mother's education
+The impact of mother's education at first increased from the 1950s to the 1970s, children of mothers with the highest level of educational attainment had at first about two and half times higher and later even more than five times higher chances of achieving tertiary education in that time as compared to children of mothers with the lowest level of educa-

-Period of graduation 1950-1960 1960-1970 1970-1980 1980-1990 1990-2000 2000-2007 Number of respondents 769 1 016 1 192 1 230 1 190 547 Tertiary education graduates 78 170 273 364 507 235 Graduation rate (in %) 10 17 23 30 43 43 / 48 Odds ratio on tertiary education attainment for childrens from families with different socio-economic status Father's occupation Q1/Q4 2.1 1.4 1.7 1.4 1.3 1.4 Mother's occupation Q1/Q4 0.6 0.8 0.7 1.2 1.1 1.6 Father's education Q1/Q4 5.5 3.6 2.9 3.0 5.4 2.7 Mother's education Q1/Q4 3.3 4.7 6.1 5.6 4.6 4.5 Inequality index (0-100) 58 52 51 48 53 45 / 48 ) revised has been gradually weakening, mother's education has remained to be a decisive family background factor having an impact on the attainment of tertiary education.
-The chances of children from families benefiting from this advantage are here still more than four times higher.
+Period of graduation 1950-1960 1960-1970 1970-1980 1980-1990 1990-2000 2000-2009 Number of respondents 1 021 1 362 1 660 1 682 1 674 867 Tertiary education graduates 114 242 392 512 737 374 Graduation rate (in %) 11 18 24 30 44 43 / 57 Odds ratio on tertiary education attainment for childrens from families with different socio-economic status Father's occupation Q1/Q4 2.0 1.7 1.9 1.9 1.8 2.4 Mother's occupation Q1/Q4 1.8 1.0 1.0 1.0 1.3 1.8 Father's education Q1/Q4 6.0 3.2 4.4 3.5 5.0 2.3 Mother's education Q1/Q4 2.6 5.3 3.2 4.1 4.4 4.8 Inequality index (0-100) 62 56 52 53 53 48 / 51 ) revised tional attainment.
+Although in the 1970s the effect of mother's education weakened, mother's education has been increasing since and remained a decisive family background factor.
+The chances of children from families benefiting from this advantage are here almost five times higher today.

-Today, mother's education is followed by father's education as the second most important factor in this respect, the occupation of both parents, on the contrary, is not important.
+Today, mother's education is followed by father's occupation and education , the mother's occupation being not so important.
 At the same time, differences among all four factors are not markedly larger or smaller than earlier.

 Over the last fifty years the weight of individual factors relatively strongly tilted in favour of both parents' education.
 In the 1950s it was predominantly father's education that was the decisive factor in whether or not a child achieved tertiary education, but already in the following decade the effect of mother's education became stronger and remained to be so, although the relative weight of respective factors was slightly changing.
-Even in the 1970s when father's occupation became important, the effect of both parents' education unambiguously prevailed.